Tuesday, December 23, 2008

 Imagine, if you will, someone walking incredibly, incredibly slowly.
 Now imagine them walking 5 times slower than that.
 That was about the speed he was moving at.
 I was transfixed.

+However at the point where he was overtaken by a snail on his way to the photocopier I couldn’t bear to watch any longer.
 He came back many minutes later and showed me the photocopy which he said hadn’t come out well enough.
 He suggested I go home to get my passport instead.
 I said “not on your nelly” and looked at the photocopy.
 It looked absolutely fine to me.
 However he decided to go off and photocopy it again.

 Many, many minutes later he came back and then had to knock on the office door to get one of the staff to let him back in to get behind the counter.
 He knocked and knocked and knocked.
 Noone answered for a long, long time.